RobertoSc22/projectVirgilio/README.md

 # projectVirgilio
-A little project in c++ that generate random password.
+A little project in c++ that generates random password.